peterhaefliger/hugo/content/_index.md

 ## About this blog

-I created this blog as a repository of thoughts and ideas written down for later reference and discussion.
+I have created this blog as a repository of thoughts and ideas written down for later reference and discussion.
+Sometimes the act of writing it down already helps me structure a thought or shape an idea.

-As a former scrum master and current product owner, I have great interest in all things agile but also in software engineering and programming topics.
+As a former scrum master and current product owner, I have great interest in all things agile but also in more technical software engineering and programming topics.

 ## About the tools and technologies used